kentdlee/SCSI/source/index.rst

 we can uncover the neighbors by going through the list of neighbors and calling whenLeftClicked on them.

 The last little bit is to display a number in place of a tile to indicate the number of bombs that are adjacent to the tile.
-This code will do that.
+This code will do that. **AGAIN, make sure that this code get's indented correctly.
+It should line up with the** *if bombNeighbors == 0* **if statement above it.**

 .. code-block:: python
     :linenos: